-Funds are the lifeline of any business and all requirements are not met by profits or reserves.
+Funds are the lifeline of any business, and profits or reserves do not meet all requirements.
 Generally, businesses avail of finance from lenders, which may be for a long or short term, and secured or unsecured.

 These loans may be used to meet the working capital requirements or fund capital expenses.
 These are often known as business loans and are disbursed after lenders assess several factors.
-Businesses that have an excellent track record, such as high and consistent profits and regular repayments to creditors are usually eligible for higher loan amounts at lower interest rates.
+Businesses with an excellent track record, such as high and consistent profits and regular repayments to creditors, are usually eligible for higher loan amounts at lower interest rates.

 Even if your business performance has been good in the past, sometimes, due to a miscalculation, declining sales, an untoward incident, or a natural calamity, you might face difficulties to repay the loan on time.

 If you are late in repaying an installment, then it would only attract a few charges.
-This is also known as delinquency, as long as it only occasional and the delay are very short.
-If the frequency increases and the delays get longer, your loan will be termed as default, and this is bad for the creditworthiness of your business.
+This is also known as delinquency, as long as it was only occasional and the delay is very short.
+If the frequency increases and the delays get longer, your loan will be termed as default, which is bad for your business’s creditworthiness.

 Implications of default